NORAD to still track Santa amid partial government shutdown

 "In the event of a #GovernmentShutdown, our museums, research centers and the National Zoo will be OPEN through Jan.
 1," it tweeted Friday.

+TSA employees, correctional officers, FBI agents, U.S. Marshals, Border Patrol officers, Coast Guard employees, Forest Service firefighters and Weather Service forecasters are all expected to continue working without pay.
+Approximately 380,000 federal employees will be sent home, according to the fact sheet.

+In some cases, states are stepping in to keep destinations open through the holidays.

-Those visiting New York City would also still be able to visit the Statue of Liberty and Ellis Island, according to New York Gov. Andrew Cuomo, who said the state would intervene to keep the entities open.
+Tourists visiting New York City will still be able to visit the Statue of Liberty and Ellis Island, according to New York Gov. Andrew Cuomo, who said the state would intervene to keep the entities open.

 "We will not allow President Trump's repugnant symbol of division close the true representations of who we are as a state and a nation," Cuomo said.